nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 If you are applying a theme to Nextcloud, enter the name of the theme here.

 The default location for themes is ``nextcloud/themes/``.

+Defaults to the theming app which is shipped since Nextcloud 9

 ::